phact/dsefs-demo/docsrc/content/Introduction/index.md

 DSEFS was designed to run with comparable (ballpark) performance to HDFS.
 As expected with a distributed file system, DSEFS performs better in therms of throughput with larger files than smaller files.
 When interacting with DSEFS programatically (today) we need to import denendencies from `dse.jar`.
 This will not always be the case as they will be added to the spark dependencies in artifactory, stay tuned.

-These docs will dive deeper on the following functionality:
+These demos will dive deeper on the following functionality:

 - Puts and Gets
 - Spark dsefs interactions